- 17th District

-I often receive calls regarding financial aid for students and post-grad individuals.
+I often receive calls regarding financial aid for students.
 Fortunately, there are many options available to Pennsylanians pursuing higher education.
 Please see below for information on both federal and state assistance programs available to students.

 1. Pennsylvania Higher Education Assistance Agency

 PHEAA helps students access loans, grants, and scholarships.
 While PHEAA is currently not lending from its own funds, it maintains its commitment to assisting students find loans.
 Visit their website to learn more, www.pheaa.org.

 2. Federal Student Aid

 There are many programs for Federal Student Aid available which can be found at www.Studentaid.ed.gov or by contacting the Federal Student Aid Information Center at 1-800-433-3243.
 To learn the amount and the type of Federal Student Aid you qualify for, you should fill out a Free Application for Federal Student Aid (FAFSA), which can be found at www.fafsa.ed.gov.

 Here are examples of common Federal student aid programs:

 - Stafford Loans: This includes Federal Direct Loans, as well as Federal Family Education Loans (FFEL), which may be subsidized or unsubsidized by the Federal Government.
 In a Federal Direct loan, the funds come directly from the Federal Government, where in the FFEL program, the funds will come through a private bank, credit union, or other lending agency.
 On a subsidized loan, you do not have to pay any interest while you are enrolled at least half time, and your principal will be deferred.
 Unsubsidized loans will accrue interest as would a typical loan.